117marta/Photo_info/README.md

 ## General info
 This project was made to experiment with the EXIF Data from the photo.
 It is a standard that specifies information related to an image (or other media used by digital cameras). <br>
-The main aim was to get Coordinates from the photo and display in on a map.
+The main aim was to get the Coordinates from the photo and display in on a map.
 The next step was to get a geolocation of a user and show it on the map.